Proryanator/encoder-benchmark/README.md

 Bench</a>

 Note: the tool _does_ support selecting a specific GPU in your system if you have more than one, but you may experience PCI bottlen-ecking for GPU's not in the primary slot.
+This multi-gpu feature has not been tested on Mac or Linux.

 ### Important notes about your system